Data splitting

 rfe = RFE(model)

-rfe.fit(X_boot_tr, y_boot_tr)
+rfe.fit(X_boot_tr, y_boot_tr);

 pred_probs_val = rfe.predict_proba(X_boot_val)[:, 1]